-Crappie fishing should be fair in 2016 and best in the James, Kings, and Long Creek arms.
-A large year class of black crappie was produced in 2011 and these fish will exceed the legal size limit of 10 inches in 2016 with several larger fish present.
-The number of black crappie greater than or equal to 12 inch was 20 percent in spring 2015 electrofishing surveys.
-A fair population of white crappie is present as well.
-The best fishing will be in the spring and fall during which small plastic jigs and minnows are very effective for catching crappie around woody structure and the numerous brush piles throughout the lake.
+Crappie fishing should be fair in 2018 and best in the James, Kings, and Long Creek arms.
+Both black and white crappie are present in the lake, but black crappie are becoming increasingly more abundant.
+Crappie numbers are relatively low compared to the previous few years, but quality sized crappie are still present.
+In spring 2017 electrofishing surveys, 78 percent of the black crappie sampled were greater than 10” and 32 percent were greater than 12”.
+The percentage of white crappie greater than 10” was 92 percent and 27 percent were greater than 12”.
+White crappie tend to be more abundant further up in the river arms while black crappie comprise the majority of the population in the clearer sections of the lake.
+The best crappie fishing will be in the spring and fall during which small plastic jigs and minnows are very effective for catching crappie around woody structure and the numerous brush piles throughout the lake.
 Crappie fishing is also fair during the winter months and they can be caught fishing around deeper brush piles and under docks that extend over deep water.

 Walleye fishing opportunities have improved in recent years.
-Areas around the dam, the Kings River Arm, and the James River Arm all provide good spring walleye fishing.
-A fair number of walleye are also present in the White River Arm and can be caught throughout the year by trolling deep points and channel swings.
-The Missouri Department of Conservation stocked surplus walleye in the James River Arm in 2010, 2013, and 2014.
+Areas around the dam, the Kings River Arm, the James River Arm, and the White River Arm can all provide good spring walleye fishing.
+Walleye typically move up the river arms to spawn around the first part of March and are often caught in the same areas as spawning white bass.
+Walleye can be caught throughout the year by trolling deep points and channel swings in the main lake.
+Anglers reported catching numerous legal size (greater than or equal to 18”) walleye in these areas throughout the summer of 2017.
+The Missouri Department of Conservation stocked surplus walleye in the James River Arm in 2013, 2014, and 2016.
 In addition, supplemental walleye stockings in the Arkansas portions of the Long Creek (Cricket Creek) Arm from 2011-2015 should continue to enhance walleye fishing opportunities.
-Fish sampling surveys in early spring 2015 indicated a quality number of walleye in the 14-16 inch range in the James River Arm resulting from stockings in 2013.
-These fish should reach the legal size limit of 18 inches in 2016.
-Fifteen percent of the walleye sampled in the James River Arm were greater than or equal to 20 inches in the spring of 2015.
-Surveys also indicated a quality population of walleye in the Kings River Arm where 33 percent of the walleye sampled in 2015 were greater than or equal to 20 inches and eight percent were greater than or equal to 25 inches.
-Walleye can be caught along with white bass in the upper reaches of the James, Kings, and Long Creek arms in late March through early April when they move up the tributaries to spawn.
-Walleye can also be caught fishing near the dam during this same timeframe.
+Fish sampling surveys in early spring 2017 indicated a quality number of walleye in the 18”-23” range in the James River Arm resulting from stockings in 2013.
+In addition, 58 percent of the walleye sampled in the James River Arm were greater than or equal to 20" in the spring of 2017.
+Similar numbers and sizes of walleye were sampled in the Kings River in the spring of 2017 as well.
+Numerous walleye were collected during electrofishing samples up the White River Arm in March of 2017.
+Nearly all of the walleye sampled in this area were greater than 15”, 44 percent were greater than 20”, and 4 percent were greater than 25.”
+Two walleye over 30 inches were sampled in this area as well, indicating that a very high quality population of walleye exists in the White River Arm.